beryllium-org/OS/README.md

  - M5Stack Timer Camera X<br />
  - WeAct ESP32-C6<br />
  - Firebeetle 2 ESP32-S3<br />

+The boards usable but unstable are:<br />
+ - Raspberry Pi Pico W<br />

 But it can probably run on many more.<br />
 <br />